 When can I schedule my STAR seminar?

-You can schedule your STAR seminar after the following admission steps have been completed:
+You can schedule your STAR seminar after you complete the following admission steps:

 - You have submitted an admission application to OTC.